PHYSICS 691B : Postgraduate Diploma Research Project

 Learning activities will include individual reading and discussion with the research supervisor.

 There is no final exam.
-The final mark will be based on the project report submitted at the end of the semester.
+The final mark will be based upon the project report submitted at the end of the semester.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).